UANATACA/TSA-REPO/tsa_gui.md

 ![img](https://i.ibb.co/djsQ4v1/tsa-wkf.png)

 # Requirements

-Uanataca time-stamping service requires a service endpoint with authentication.
+Uanataca time-stamping is an online service that requires an endpoint url with authentication.

 ## Endpoint URL